AnyaJoy/tweeting-app/README.md

 # Tweeting App Project

 Micro-blogging web application.
-In this project I was practicing my front-end skills using Firebase for back-end technologies.
+Home task from the first month of Front-end course.
+In this project I was practicing my vanila JavaScript and raw CSS/HTML skills, while using Firebase for back-end.
+Looking back at it now - that's when I fell in love with coding.

 ## Table of contents